 Performance of Carbon Collective's Portfolios

 As a newer entrant into the robo-advising category, it is not possible to directly examine the past performance of Carbon Collective’s offerings.
-However, the company does provide a backtested version of their methodology as if these products had been available since the beginning of 2015.
+However, the company does provide a backtested version of their methodology looking back 5 years.